NYPL/digarch/staging/FTK-Evidence.md

  ![](ftkle/media/image3.png)

-## Create and Manage Case
+## Create and Manage Cases

+### Create New Cases

-* For new cases, create a new case by selecting new from the Case menu.
+* Create a new case by selecting new from the Case menu.

-* Enter the ID and name of the collection into the 'Case Name' field and set the 'processing Profile' drop-down to 'No Del', then click OK.
+* Enter the CollectionID and name of the collection into the 'Case Name' field.
+* Set the 'processing Profile' drop-down to 'No Del', then click OK.
  ```CollectionID Collection name```
  ```M24017 Builders Association records```

+### Manage Existing Cases

-* For existing cases, double-click the name of the case from the menu.
+* Double-click the name of the case from the menu.

 ## Add Evidence